-Commission" which shall mean the Elem Gaming Commission or its Commissioners, established and described herein.

-a.
-"Closely associated independent contractor" shall mean any contractor that shares common ownership, officers or directors with any management principal or person related thereto.

-b.
-"Gaming" shall mean an activity in which a person stakes or risks something of value on the outcome of a contest of chance or a future contingent event, not under his or her control or influence, upon an agreement or understanding that the person, or someone else, will receive something of value in the event of a certain outcome, but shall not include bona fide business transactions.

-c.
-"Gaming Activities" shall mean any Class I, Class II, or Class III gaming activity conducted by or under the jurisdiction of the Tribe.

-d.
-"Gaming Commission" shall mean the Elem Gaming Commission, as established herein to monitor the Gaming Activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of gaming on the Reservation.

-e.
-"Gaming Contractor" shall mean any person or entity that supplies gaming devices or other gaming equipment, personnel, or services (including gaming management or consulting services) to any gaming activity or enterprise.

-f.
-"Gaming Enterprise" shall mean any gaming business, event, enterprise or activity conducted by or under the jurisdiction of the Tribe g.
+- II," and "Class III" gaming, and except for references to "Commissioners", "Commission", or "Gaming Commission" which shall mean the Pechanga Gaming Commission or its Commissioners, established and described herein. - a.
+"Closely Associated Independent Contractor" shall mean any contractor that shares common ownership, officers or directors with any management principal or person related thereto. - b.
+"Gaming" shall mean an activity in which a person stakes or risks something of value on the outcome of a contest of chance or a future contingent event, not under his or her control or influence, upon an agreement or understanding that the person, or someone else, will receive something of value in the event of a certain outcome, but shall not include bona fide business transactions. - c.
+"Gaming Activities" shall mean any Class I, Class II, or Class III gaming activity conducted by or under the jurisdiction of the Band. - d.
+"Gaming Commission" shall mean the Pechanga Gaming Commission, as established herein to monitor the Gaming Activities, investigate wrongdoing, conduct background investigations, issue licenses, and perform other duties as required for the regulation of Gaming on the Reservation. - e.
+"Gaming Contractor" shall mean any person or entity that supplies gaming devices or other gaming equipment, personnel, or services (including gaming management or consulting services) to any gaming activity or enterprise. - f.
+"Gaming Enterprise" shall mean any gaming business, event, enterprise or activity conducted by or under the jurisdiction of the Band. - g.
+"General Membership" shall mean the governing body of the Band, as set forth in Article III of the Band's Constitution and Bylaws. - h.
 "Key Employee" shall mean a person who performs one or more of the following functions: bingo caller, counting room supervisor, chief of security, custodian of gaming supplies or cash, floor manager, pit boss, dealer, croupier, approver of credit, or custodian of gaming devices including those persons with access to cash and accounting records within such devices.
 If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year, and the four most highly compensated persons in the gaming enterprise are included in the definition of key employees.
 At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for key employees.

-h.
-"National Indian Gaming Commission" ("NIGC") shall mean the commission established under IGRA.

-i.
-"Person" shall mean any natural person or entity, including but not limited to corporations, partnerships and trusts.

-j.
-"Primary Management Official" shall mean the person who has management responsibility for a management contract; any person who has authority to hire and fire employees or to set up working policy for the gaming enterprise; or the chief financial officer or other person who has financial management responsibility.
-At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials.

-k.
-"Related to" shall refer to persons who are related as a father, mother, sister or brother.

-I. "Reservation" shall mean all lands under the jurisdiction and control of the Tribe.

-m.
-"State" shall mean the State of California.

-n.
-"Tribal Council" shall mean the elected governing body of the Tribe, as set forth in the Tribe's Constitution and Bylaws.

-o.
-"Tribal Member" shall mean any duly enrolled or adopted member of the Tribe.
-The General Membership of the Tribe includes all Tribal members.

-p.
-"Tribal Court" shall mean any court established by the Tribe to hear disputes or, if there is none, the General Membership of the Tribe.
+- i.
+"National Indian Gaming Commission" ("NIGC") shall mean the commission established under IGRA. - j.
+"Person" shall mean any natural person or entity, including but not limited to corporations, partnerships and trusts. - k.
+"Primary Management Official" shall mean the person who has management responsibility for a management contract; any person who has authority to hire and fire employees or to set up working policy for the Gaming Enterprise; or the chief financial officer or other person who has financial management responsibility.
+At the discretion of the Gaming Commission, other positions or persons may be included under and subject to the requirements for primary management officials. - I. "Related to" shall refer to persons who are related as a father, mother, sister or brother. - m.
+"Reservation" shall mean all lands under the jurisdiction and control of the Band. - n.
+"State" shall mean the State of California. - o.
+"Tribal Council" shall mean the seven (7) member council established under the Band's Constitution to make recommendations, investigate options, and carry out the mandate of the General Membership. - p.
+"Tribal Court" shall mean any court established by the Band to hear disputes or, if there is none, the General Membership. - q.
+"Tribal Member" shall mean any duly enrolled member of the Band.